-Hand axes must have an overall length (from tip to end of pommel) between 18" and 36".
+Hand axes must have an overall length (from tip to end of pommel) of at least 18" and less than 36".
 A hand axe must have a blade that extends at least 6" from the core and a striking surface of at least 6" in length.
 Hand axes may have a blade on each side of the shaft.
 The shaft of a hand axe must be well padded.